monero-guides-admin/1x01-importing-public-keys-and-verifying-hashes/Script.md

 This step is a little unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the web of trust through the p2p foundation - https://wiki.p2pfoundation.net/Web_of_Trust
 For us, going through this step means that you have a more simple log when you verify signatures in the future.

-It is possible to add this level of trust to the signature you have imported with the '--edit-key' flag.
+It is possible to add this level of trust to the signature you have imported with the `--edit-key` flag.
-In our case we will use the command 'gpg --edit-key binaryfate@getmonero.org' Once GPG is running you will see 'gpg>', you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.
+In our case we will use the command `gpg --edit-key binaryfate@getmonero.org` Once GPG is running you will see 'gpg>', you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.
 For now, let’s type 'sign', confirm with 'y' and now enter the password you set up in the previous step.